knpuniversity/symfony/knpu/hello-twig.md

 Head over to Twig's website at [twig.sensiolabs.org](http://twig.sensiolabs.orghttp://twig.sensiolabs.org), click Documentation and scroll down.
 Ah, this is a list of *everything* Twig does.

-Look at the Tgas column first: this is the short list of *all* "do something" tags.
+Look at the Tags column first: this is the short list of *all* "do something" tags.
 Click on `if` to see some usage.
 Do something tags are always `{%` and then `if` or `set` or one of these "tags".
 The `for` tag - used as `{% for %}` is for looping.
 You'll probably end up only using 5 or 6 of these commonly.